Doris-no1/CMT307-Coursework-part2/README.md

 The code is expected to run with Google Colab environment.
 The data folder need to be placed in the 'Colab Notebooks/AML-Coursework' directory and thus the code can run directly.

+If you run the code locally, please check the dataset is placed in a proper directory w.r.t the code in part1 (Load data) or change the data loading code accordingly.

 # Processing Instructions
 Code comments have been added within the provided Jupyter Notebook.
 Please check the notations to figure out the code logic.